-- -- Describe any variations based on the age of the children in care N/A - -- Describe if relatives are exempt from this requirement Relatives are exempt from this requirement. - 7.
-Emergency preparedness and response planning for emergencies resulting from a natural disaster or a human-caused event (such as violence at a child care facility), within the meaning of those terms under section 602(a)(1) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+-- Describe any variations based on the age of the children in care N/A

+Relatives are exempt from this requirement.

+7. Emergency preparedness and response planning for emergencies resulting from a natural disaster or a human-caused event (such as violence at a child care facility), within the meaning of those terms under section 602(a)(1) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5195a(a)(1)).
-Emergency preparedness and response planning (at the child care provider level) must also include procedures for evacuation; relocation; shelter-in-place and lockdown; staff and volunteer training and practice drills; communications and reunification with families; continuity of operations; and accommodations for infants and toddlers, children with disabilities, and children with chronic medical conditions. - -- Provide a brief summary of how this standard is defined (i.e., what is the standard, content covered, practices required, etc.)
+Emergency preparedness and response planning (at the child care provider level) must also include procedures for evacuation; relocation; shelter-in-place and lockdown; staff and volunteer training and practice drills; communications and reunification with families; continuity of operations; and accommodations for infants and toddlers, children with disabilities, and children with chronic medical conditions.

+-- Provide a brief summary of how this standard is defined (i.e., what is the standard, content covered, practices required, etc.)